What is sexual self-advocacy and why is it important?

 Teaching that recognizes that sexuality and sexual development are natural, normal, and healthy parts of our lives and refrains from using shame and fear to motivate students to be abstinent.

+Of course, supporting the many needs of our teens and adults with disabilities can be challenging for parents and caregivers.
 Many parents may find the topic of sexuality uncomfortable to talk about.
 We may believe that by discussing sex, we are offering permission for our kids to engage in unsafe sexual activity.
 This could not be further from the truth.
 When parents increase their own knowledge about sexuality, and we become more comfortable talking to our kids about sex, we are directly supporting our children's sexual self-advocacy to make healthy choices as they explore their normal sexual feelings and desires.